In this post we discuss the pillars of a coaching culture, we explore how to launch a coaching programme and give you our ten point plan.

 By asking these questions across a number of stakeholders, a pattern will emerge.
 ROI is explored in more detail in my article “ROI in Coaching”.

 7. Implement pilots:

 It is advisable to start with one or more pilot programmes to ensure everything is on the right track.
 Ideally some key stakeholders should take part, so that they can make suggestions about how to adjust the coaching or training to be as useful as possible in terms of fulfilling the agreed goals for the project.

 Once the pilots have taken place, the programme can be re-evaluated to identify any adjustments that need to be made to suit a particular organization.
 All the relevant stakeholders should be canvassed for their opinions.
 Not only will valuable information surface but it will reaffirm their sense of ownership of the programme.

 9. Roll out the programme:

-After adjustments have been made, you can roll out the whole programme in the confidence that it will achieve the desired goals.
+After adjustments have been made, you can roll out the whole programme in the confidence that it will be enthusiastically accepted, and will achieve the desired goals.

 10. Maintain the momentum:

 Coaching programmes tend to have a momentum of their own because of the enthusiasm they generate and because the effects are immediately noticeable throughout the workforce.
 People see that newly trained or coached managers are communicating more effectively, delivering better results and are altogether nicer to be with.
 If people have been trained as coaches, these reactions can be captured and capitalised on by setting up coaching activities like co-coaching or supervision groups, and providing coaching related CPD (continuing professional development) training and refresher days.